plone/documentation/docs/classic-ui/views.md

 A layer is in use when either:

 -   a theme which defines that layer is active, or
--   if a specific add-on product which defines that layer is installed.
+-   if a specific add-on product which defines that layer is installed in the Plone site.

 You should register your views against a certain layer in your own code.